Mineola, New York: Road

 Jericho Turnpike (NY 25) passes through the village and Hillside Avenue (NY 25B) forms part of its northern border.
 Old Country Road also passes through the village and forms its border with Garden City.

-The historic Long Island Motor Parkway used to pass through the village, as well.

 Other major roads within the village include Mineola Boulevard, Roslyn Road, and Willis Avenue.

+Additionally, the historic Long Island Motor Parkway formerly ran north-–south through the village; the right-of-way is now used by the Long Island Power Authority for a high-voltage power transmission line.